Titsworthmorgan/CommandLineTool/README.md

     - `-c`: outputs number of bytes in a file
     - `-f`: outputs number of characters in a file
     - `-l`: outputs number of lines in a file
-    - `-w`: outputs number of words in a file
+    - `-w`: outputs number of words in a file\
+    - `-a`: outputs all of the above counts in a single run
-    - `-j`: formats input JSON file to be more human-readable in duplicate file with -formatted.json suffix - works... mostly for now.
+    - `-j`: formats input JSON file to be more human-readable in duplicate file with -formatted.json suffix - works... mostly.
+    - `-t`: tests all of the JSON test cases according to the standards found online

 ## Available Options:
 - `-h`: Displays help information about the tool.